Kiel97/darts-world-matchplay-simulator/README.md

 Check out `example.txt` to see example output of this tournament.

 # How to simulate tournament?
 Download it and then run main.py with Python 3+ like `python3 main.py`.
-You can also pass desired year with --year argument, like `python main.py --year 2020`.
+You can also pass desired year with --year argument, like `python3 main.py --year 2020`.
+Or pass --players to choose amount of players competing.
+Powers of 2 are working fine excluding 1.
+`python3 main.py --year 2020 --players 128`